telerik/ajax-docs/controls/treelist/functionality/selecting/server-side-selection.md

 There might be scenarios where you need to perform server-side selection for the RadTreeList items.For that purpose, you can use one of the below approaches:

-* Add a **TreeListSelectColumn** and provide the ability to the user toselect the desired items through it.
+* Add a **TreeListSelectColumn** and provide the ability to the user to select the desired items through it.

 * Use server-side code to programmatically select the treelist items.